-FLASH memory makes distributing BIOS upgrades easy.
+Flash memory makes distributing BIOS upgrades easy.
 A new version of the BIOS can be installed from a diskette.
-BIOS upgrades will be available as downloadable files on the Intel bulletin board.
+BIOS upgrades will be available from the bulletin board system for Authorized Distributors and direct Intel customers.

-The disk-based Flash upgrade utility, FMUP.EXE, has three options for BIOS upgrades:
+The disk-based Flash upgrade utility (FMUP.EXE) has three options for BIOS upgrades:

-- The Flash BIOS can be updated from a file on a disk; - The current BIOS code can be copied from the Flash EEPROM to a disk file as a backup in the event that an upgrade cannot be successfully completed; or - The BIOS in the Flash device can be compared with a file to ensure the system has the correct version.
+- The Flash BIOS can be updated from a file on a disk; - The current BIOS code can be copied from the Flash EEPROM to a disk file as a backup in the event that an upgrade cannot be successfully completed; or - The BIOS in the Flash device can be compared with a disk file to ensure the system has the correct BIOS version